 Revision Hip Replacement

-Revision hip replacement is a complex surgical procedure in which all or part of a Revision hip replacement surgery is performed under general anesthesia.
+Revision hip replacement is a complex surgical procedure all or part of which is performed under general anesthesia.
 During the procedure, your surgeon will make an incision over the hip to expose the hip joint.
 Then the femur is dislocated from the acetabulum so that the old plastic liner and the metal socket can be removed from the acetabulum.

 For more information about "Revision Hip Replacement" click on below tabs.